veltzer/demos/python/examples/long/web_server/README.txt

-This is a demo of how to write a simple webserver in python.
+This is a demo of a simple webserver in python.

 what can it handle?
 - static html files.